mattvenn/zero-to-asic-www/content/post/vga_clock_pcb_v2.md

 Unfortunately the [MPW1 chips](/post/mpw1_silicon/) were very hard to use and the new ones have a different pinout and footprint.
 I've been using the clock design as a test project for all the [Tiny Tapeout](https://tinytapeout.com/) chips past TT03.
 To test the new mux structure introduced at TT04, we ran an experimental [TT3.5](https://github.com/TinyTapeout/tinytapeout-03p5) chip.
 The chips are back and the clock works as expected (phew!)

-As we have a hundred chips but no customers, I've decided to do a re-spin on the board and finally fulfill my plan to sell a few and donate the proceeds to [OSHWA](https://www.oshwa.org/).
+As we have a hundred chips but no customers, I've decided re-spin the board and finally fulfill my plan to sell a few and donate the proceeds to [OSHWA](https://www.oshwa.org/).

 ![3d render of the clock pcb](/vga_clock_pcbv2_render.png)